karan-79/ott-rattings-ext/README.md

 Once the extension is loaded:

-1. Navigate to a supported streaming platform (e.g., Netflix, Amazon Prime Video, Hulu).
+1. Navigate to a supported streaming platform (e.g., Netflix, Amazon Prime Video, Jio Hotstar).
 2. Hover your mouse over a movie or TV show thumbnail/card.
-3. After a brief moment, a sleek overlay will appear next to your cursor, displaying the IMDb, Rotten Tomatoes, and Metacritic ratings for that title.
+3. After a brief moment, a sleek overlay will appear next to your cursor, displaying the IMDb, Rotten Tomatoes, and Metacritic ratings, along with additional metadata like Year, Genre, Runtime, and a short Plot summary.
 4. The overlay will disappear when you move your mouse away.

+## ⚙️ Extension Toggle

+Click on the extension icon in your browser toolbar.
+A popup will appear with a toggle button to easily enable or disable the extension's functionality across all supported sites.

+## 🐛 Troubleshooting

+If you encounter issues, here are some common solutions:

+*   **Extension not loading/working:**
+    *   Ensure you have correctly followed the "Getting Started" and "Loading the Extension" steps.
+    *   Verify your OMDb API key in the `.env` file is correct and active.
+    *   Check the browser's extension page (`chrome://extensions` or `about:debugging#/runtime/this-firefox`) for any red "Errors" buttons or messages.
+    *   Open the Developer Tools (F12) on the streaming platform page and check the "Console" tab for any JavaScript errors.
+    *   For background script errors, go to `chrome://extensions`, click the "Service Worker" or "background page" link for the extension, and check its console.
+*   **Ratings not appearing for specific titles:**
+    *   The OMDb API might not have data for that specific title or variation.
+    *   The title cleaning logic might need adjustment for very unusual title formats.
+    *   The DOM selectors for the streaming platform might have changed.
+Inspect the element on the page to find new selectors.
+*   **Overlay position issues:**
+    *   Ensure the `ANIMATION_SETTLE_DELAY` in `src/content/content.ts` is sufficient for the platform's hover animations.

 ## 📂 Project Structure